 IMPORTANT!
-Ignition timing should be retarded approximately 2 degrees per 50 HP increase due to nitrous oxide injection.
+For maximum performance, ignition timing should be retarded approximately 2 degrees per 50 HP increase due to nitrous oxide injection.
 Start with the engine's best total timing and reduce from there.
 Use the initial settings, which are 2-3 degrees more retarded than you expect to be optimum.